-70 Ravallion, 'Troubling Tradeoffs', pp. 208.
+69 Ravallion, 'Troubling tradeoffs', p.
+208.

-71 Klugman et al., 'The HDI 2010', pp. 278-80.
-Whether a social welfare approach is appropriate to assess human development seems the issue at stake.
-Canning, 'Progress in Health', p.
+70 Klugman et al., 'HDI 2010', pp. 278-80.
+Whether a social welfare approach is appropriate to assess human development seems to be the issue at stake.
+Canning, 'Progress in health', p.
 1786, provides a clarifying illustration by comparing two metrics for health status, QALY and DALY.
-QALY (quality adjusted life years) uses a utilitarian social welfare function in which health is valued in terms of individuals' willingness to trade them off.
-Alternatively, DALY (disability adjusted life years) depends on adjustments for disability based on objective criteria.
+QALY (quality-adjusted life years) uses a utilitarian social welfare function in which health is valued in terms of individuals' willingness to trade them off.
+Alternatively, DALY (disability-adjusted life years) depends on adjustments for disability based on objective criteria.
 In the capabilities approach, well-being is measured by the objective size of the choice set, and not by the utility of the choices, as a healthy lifespan represents a constraint on individuals' choice.